danielbentes/uim-protocol/README.md

 **How It Works**:

-- AI agents and web services implement a common protocol based on blockchain.
+- AI agents and web services utilizes a common protocol based on blockchain.
 - Each interaction is recorded on the blockchain, and payments are executed via smart contracts.
 - Payments are distributed automatically based on predefined rules and conditions.